masc-ucsc/docs/docs/pyrope/10-internals.md

     - `comptime asserts` should satisfy the condition or a compile error is generated

-+ If the node does type checks (`equals`, `does`) compute the outcome and perform copy propagation.
-The result of this step is that the compiler is effectively doing flow-type inference.
-All the types must be resolved before.
-  If the `equals`/`does` was in a `if` condition, the control is decided at compile time.

 + If the node is a loop (`for`/`while`) that has at least one iteration expand the loop.
 This is an iterative process because the loop exit condition may depend on the loop body or functions called inside.
 After the loop